FLASH SALE: Save up to €27 OFF the Go Rome Explorer Pass! Sale ends Sunday, March 1st, 2020. Follow the link for details.

 Now for the fun part – it’s time to crunch some numbers!

-First, you get to choose a premium attraction.
-They’re all enticing, but personally, I would choose the guided tour of the Colosseum, Palatine Hill & Roman Forum.
-That comes in at $60.88, which means that to save money, you have to choose 4 other attractions whose value adds up to more than $116.54.
+Let’s start with one of the more expensive attractions on the pass – the guided tour of the Vatican, Sistine Chapel and St. Peter’s Basilica.
+That comes in at $61.75, which means that to save money, you have to choose 4 other attractions whose value adds up to just $87.25.
 Challenge accepted!

-Throw in the Hop-on Hop-off bus tour, a Three Tenors show, and Eat Like Italians pasta dinner, and you’ve got $230.47 worth of activities.
-Remember, the pass costs $177.42, so you’d save $53.05 with this itinerary, which is 23%.
+Throw in the Hop-on Hop-off bus tour, a Three Tenors show, and Eat Like Italians dinner, and you’ve got a total of $210.18 worth of activities.
+Remember, the pass costs $149, so you’d save $61.18 with this itinerary, which is 29%.
 You can save even more if you only choose the most expensive options.

 Top Reasons to Get the Go Rome Explorer Pass

 As I demonstrated above, it’s easy to save money with the Go Rome Explorer Pass.
-My example itinerary includes a realistic variety and results in more than $50 in savings.
+My example itinerary includes a realistic variety and results in more than $60 in savings.
 If you wanted to max out the value of the pass, you could choose your attractions based on regular price and only go with the most expensive.
+Grab the pass on sale and really notch up your savings.
 Keep in mind, that would include horseback riding and a kayak tour, which may not be what bring you to Rome!

 Save Time at Rome’s Busiest Sites